elvengard-mmo/elvengard_network/README.md

 ## Contributing

-Currently developing this project, I will often open pull-requests.
-Any review is welcome.
+I'm currently developing this project.
+Any review or PR is welcome.
-Also, feel free to fork the repository.
+Also, feel free to fork the repository and contribute.